How to stop comparing yourself

 You are enough!

-Do you ever catch yourself looking at those people who are more than you and have more than you – money, fame, look, the number of followers or whatever?
+Do you ever catch yourself looking at those people who are more than you and have more than you – money, fame, look, the number of followers, or whatever?
 The trigger is real.
-It gets you thinking – I’m behind, I’m not good enough, I should loose few pounds, I should be growing my following etc.
+Comparison to others.
+It gets you thinking – I’m behind, I’m not good enough, I should lose a few pounds, I should be growing my following, etc.

-In a world where social media influence most of our population we often feel like a tiny bread crumb on a floor.
+In a world where social media influences most of our population we often feel like tiny bread crumbs on a floor.

 You see your friend’s profile on Instagram and from her pictures you assume her life is all sparkles and unicorns.
-Even though she might be crawling though a mud at the moment.
+Even though she might be crawling through mud at the moment.

-Comparison doesn’t serve anyone.
-If we constantly compare ourselves to others either if it’s in our business or to what someone else is wearing we waste our precious energy by focusing on other people’s lives rather than our own.
+The comparison doesn’t serve anyone.
+If we constantly compare ourselves to others either if it’s in our business or to what someone else is wearing.
+We waste our precious energy by focusing on other people’s lives rather than our own.